henlindemreed/blackjack_proj/README.md

 *Src*
 Here is where the source code will go.
 I have created 4 C++ files:

-- server_sockets.cc \n which will handle all of the gritty socket stuff
+- server_sockets.cc   : will handle all of the gritty socket stuff
-- server_interface.cc \n which will, using server_sockets.cc run the actual game
+- server_interface.cc : will, using server_sockets.cc run the actual game
-- client_sockets.cc \n which will handle the (slightly less) gritty socket stuff on the client side
+- client_sockets.cc   : will handle the (slightly less) gritty socket stuff on the client side
-- client_interface.cc \n which will, using client_sockets.cc communicate from the human player to server running the game
+- client_interface.cc : will, using client_sockets.cc communicate from the human player to server running the game

 There is probably something missing, so feel free to add stuff